 Man Allegedly Punched His Sister in the Face, Threatened Family With a Knife

-On Wednesday, Missoula County Sheriff’s Office deputies were called to a report of a disturbance in the 6000 block of Highway 10 West.
+On Wednesday, Missoula County Sheriff’s Office deputies were called to a report of a disturbance on Highway 10 West.
 When they arrived, they contacted the parents and sister of 31-year-old Kylend Rees.
 Several other relatives were present at the home as well, including five minor children.

 They reported that Rees was recently evicted from his residence.
 Rees’ father offered to let him use his shower.
 When Rees got to the residence, he became loud and started calling his mother offensive names.
 Rees’ parents suspected he had been drinking alcohol.